 Day 12: Drive from Chitwan to Kathmandu: 127km, 4-5 hours

 Early in the morning, we engage ourselves in birding as Chitwan National Park is also home to a large variety of resident and migratory birds.
 We then have breakfast and drive towards Kathmandu.
 Our journey will be on the Terai plains while in and near Chitwan and gradually move to a more winding road as we come closer to Kathmandu.
 Along the way, we can enjoy the beautiful hilly terrains and small houses.
-We reach Kathmandu in the evening.
-To celebrate the successful completion of our journey, we will have a farewell dinner at The Ship Restaurant Bar & Lounge
+We reach Kathmandu in the evening and celebrate the successful completion of your journey with a farewell dinner.

 Day 13: Final Departure